VxidDev/Sharpy/README.md

 # Sharpy — Interactive Terminal Shell (C#)

 ### Sharpy is a lightweight, interactive shell written in C#, offering basic filesystem operations, command aliases, debugging utilities, and a custom line-editor with history navigation.
+Sharpy also has its own scripting language(limited)!

 ## This README documents:

 - Installation / build steps

 - CLI arguments

+- Scripting Language

 - Built-in commands with examples